 The Strategic Objectives identified have also been aligned with the framework of national and provincial plans, with particular consideration being given as detailed in Chapter 1 (paragraph 1.6).

-Programmes and projects of national and provincial sectoral departments; if received; will be included in Chapter 6.
+Programmes and projects of national and provincial sectoral departments have been included in Chapter 6.

 6. Municipal Strengths, Weaknesses, Opportunities and Threats (SWOT)